Do you wish to subscribe to ECA publications? Click here to learn more >>

 Images and icons

 ECA makes every effort to ensure that all information, content and images contained within our publications is correct and provided with permission.
-We have a stringent copyright and permissions process for all of our content including:
+For all our content, we have a stringent copyright and permissions process.

-- obtaining permission and authentication of any image or content obtained by author/s and used within our publications
+- We authenticate and obtain permission for any image or content obtained by the author(s) and used within our publications.

-- all photographs of children, educators, parents and careers taken by ECA and used within ECA publications are agreed to and all permission is obtained before or during the photo shoot process
+- All photographs of children, educators, parents and carers taken by ECA and used within ECA publications are agreed to, and all permission is obtained before or during the photo shoot.

-- in line with ECA’s Reconciliation Action Plan (RAP) ECA does not replicate any Aboriginal or Torres Strait Islander flag or indeed any cultural flag.
-Although, photos of flags in use within education and care contexts may be included in publications to demonstrate use in practice
+- In line with our Reconciliation Action Plan, we do not replicate any Aboriginal or Torres Strait Islander flag or indeed any cultural flag.
+However, photos of flags in use within education and care contexts may be included in publications to demonstrate use in practice.

-- at times when specific photographs identifying children or adults cannot be used due to the sensitive subject matter, stock images and art may be used.
-All used stock images are purchased and pertain to copyright legislation.
+- At times when specific photographs identifying children or adults cannot be used due to the sensitive subject matter, we use stock images and art.
+All stock images that we use are purchased and pertain to copyright legislation.

-If you would like to seek permission to use any ECA content please contact us at the details below.
+If you would like to seek permission to use any ECA content, please contact us.